tormi/WunderWay/how/sip-phone-setup.md

 If you have further problems you can call the OrbTalk support line on 0844 357 1660.

-For details of all staff direct numbers and extensions see WR Phone Directory.
+For details of all staff direct numbers and extensions see <a href="who/wr-phone-directory">WR Phone Directory</a>.